kreait/firebase-tokens-php/README.md

 } catch (IdTokenVerificationFailed $e) {
     echo $e->getMessage();
     // Example Output:
-    // The value 'eyJhbGciOiJSUzI...' is not a verified ID token:
+    // The value 'eyJhb...' is not a verified ID token:
     // - The token is expired.
     exit;
 }